documentationfor yFiles for HTML 3.0.0.1

 analysis shortest path 3sel

-Running single-source single-sink shortest path shows the code to prepare and run a single-source single-sink Shortest Path algorithm on the graph depicted in Finding the shortest path.
+Running single-source single-sink shortest path shows the code that prepares and runs a single-source, single-sink Shortest Path algorithm on the graph in Finding the shortest path.

 Running single-source single-sink shortest path